Clark-Whitehead/Clark-Whitehead.github.io/essays/smartQuestions.md

 };
 ```

 First of all this person has only posted a very small amount of code.
 This is perfect.
 It shows he knows where the issue was coming from out of his entire program.
-He states exactly what he is
+He states exactly what he wants to happen from this little bit of code, "checking existence of an object property", and what the error is, "undefined".
+The issue here was he wasn't completely familiar with the most up to date libraries of the language he was using, such as "hasOwnProperty()".
+But the question was so good that it only takes a person who knows the language fluently seconds to look at the question and code and provide a very simple answer.
+This is very similar to the name analogy I mentioned above.
+He will not forget the answer to this because his mind is focused one thing only, one small function name.
+Imagine if he posted a huge mess of code and has 10 bugs and someone is able to give him answers for all 10 bugs, he will not be able to remember all 10 of those fixes because it is too much information at once.

+Ask focused questions

+This essay actually teaches you more about how to program than how to ask questions properly.
+Here's the key, constantly test your code as you type it, so if you do get stuck, your question will be very specific and precise.